PavanRangani/docs/docs/prd/philanthropy/overview.md

 #### Date

-Date of the payment
+Date of the payment. its mandatory field.

 #### Amount

-Amount of the Payment
+Amount of the Payment.
+Its a mandatory field. default value is `$ 0.00`.

 #### Tax Deductible Amount